lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

-Mutation: sequence, When multiple sub-populations are simulated, the program allows for migration among subpopulations. allow for user specified demographic events such as population bottlenecks
+Mutation: sequence, When multiple sub-populations are simulated, the program allows for migration among sub-populations. allow for user specified demographic events such as population bottlenecks
 Recombination: V, allow recombination rates to vary by defining a genetic map or <a href="http://en.wikipedia.org/wiki/Recombination_hotspot">hotspots</a> along the genome
 It cannot generate chromosomal length regions